stevenfollis/dcus-2018-hol/security/trust/README.md

-# Lab: Distribution and Trust
+# Lab: Docker Content Trust and Docker Trusted Registry

 > **Difficulty**: Intermediate

 > **Time**: Approximately 30 minutes

 This lab focuses on understanding and securing image distribution.
-We'll start with a simple `docker pull` and build up to using Docker Content Trust (DCT).
+We'll start with a simple `docker pull` and build up to using Docker Content Trust (DCT), Docker Trusted Registry (DTR) and the new `docker trust` command!

 You will complete the following steps as part of this lab.